vengi-voxel/vengi/docs/voxconvert/Examples.md

 `./vengi-voxconvert --split 10:10:10 --input infile.vox --output outfile.vox`

+## Handle a ply point cloud import

+A `ply` file without face definitions is handled as point cloud.
+You can use the `voxformat_pointcloudsize` cvar (see [configuration](../Configuration.md)) to specify the size of the voxels and to connect them.

+`./vengi-voxconvert --input infile_pointcloud.ply --output outfile.vox`

+Of course it's also possible to convert the point cloud directly into a mesh

+`./vengi-voxconvert --input infile_pointcloud.ply --output outfile.obj`

+And you can also combine this with marching cubes meshing.

 ## Voxelize a obj, gltf, ply, fbx, stl or any supported mesh file

 Voxelize an obj and save as magicavoxel (including colors):